Watching al-Qaida chief’s ‘pattern of life’ was key to his death - NewsBreak

 Years of efforts by U.S. intelligence operatives under four presidents to track al-Zawahri and his associates paid dividends earlier this year, Biden said, when they located Osama bin Laden’s longtime No. 2 — a co-planner of the Sept.
 11, 2001, terrorist attacks on the U.S. — and ultimate successor at the house in Kabul.

 Bin Laden’s death came in May 2011, face to face with a U.S. assault team led by Navy SEALs.
-Al-Zawahri’s death came from afar, at 6:18 a.m. in Kabul.Lawyer: Victim of Massachusetts fire had sued InfoWars
+Al-Zawahri’s death came from afar, at 6:18 a.m. in Kabul.Psychiatrist says Sandy Hook parents fear for their lives

 His family, supported by the Haqqani Taliban network, had taken up residence in the home after the Taliban regained control of the country last year, following the withdrawal of U.S. forces after nearly 20 years of combat that had been intended, in part, to keep al-Qaida from regaining a base of operations in Afghanistan.